greenemcg/poolio/README.md

 add build time

-Edit Credit amount on APP
+Edit Credit amount on AP

 Do notes